demicchi/wattcheck/README.md

 # wattcheck
 ## Overview
-Unofficial logger for RS-WFWATTCH1.
+Unofficial logger for RS-WFWATTCH1 and RS-WFWATTCH2.
-This program collects measurements from RS-WFWATTCH1 and stores the data into InfluxDB2.
+This program collects measurements from RS-WFWATTCH1 and RS-WFWATTCH2 and stores the data into InfluxDB2.

 ## Warning
-Commands defined in this program for RS-WFWATTCH1 are observation-based, and there is no guarantee that the commands are correct.
+Commands defined in this program for RS-WFWATTCH1 and RS-WFWATTCH2 are observation-based, and there is no guarantee that the commands are correct.
 You can use this program, but SORELY ON YOUR RESPONSIBILITY AT YOUR OWN RISK.
-Warranty of RS-WFWATTCH1 may void.
+Warranty of RS-WFWATTCH1 and RS-WFWATTCH2 may void.
-This program is UNOFFICIAL. **NEVER contact the manufacture of RS-WFWATTCH1 about this program nor any results by using this program.**
+This program is UNOFFICIAL.
+**NEVER contact the manufacture of RS-WFWATTCH1 and RS-WFWATTCH2 about this program nor any results by using this program.**

 ## Installation
 python >= 3.12 and [influxdb-client](https://github.com/influxdata/influxdb-client-python) are required.